Welcome to our searchable Farm Seekers directory. Click on Seeker’s name to get more info and contact info.

 Robyn: Two different small raw dairies specializing in cheese, butter, and yogurt...one in Gill, MA, the other in Summit, OR.
 Large scale berry farm in Gill, MA.
 Robyn was also a Maine Registered Guide in her mid-20's and took people on many rivers throughout Maine.
 She fell in love with the diverse landscape, people, and natural world there.

-We are currently in Oregon but will be in Maine on May 21st, 2018 to live there permanently
+We are currently in Maine as of May 21st, 2018 to live here permanently.

 - Androscoggin County